Lucas Abadamloora

 Lucas Abadamloora (December 22, 1938 – December 23, 2009) was the Catholic Bishop of the Diocese of Navrongo-Bolgatanga, Ghana.

-Abadamloora was born near Navrongo, in the Upper East Region of Ghana.
+Abadamloora was born in Chiana near Navrongo, in the Upper East Region of Ghana.
 Ordained to the priesthood on August 3, 1968, Abadamloora was appointed bishop of the Navrongo-Bolgatango Diocese of March 14, 1994, and was ordained bishop on June 29, 1994.